shreyasminocha/Dummy.js/README.md

 ## Introduction

 It is extremely easy to start using Dummy.js.
 It is as easy as adding a script tag at the end of your body and adding an attribute to the elements you want dummy text in.
-I found it very cumbersome working with dummy text while designing web pages.
-In order to fix this issue for myself and all those facing it, I wrote this library.
+We found it very cumbersome working with dummy text while designing web pages.
+In order to fix this issue for myself and all those facing it, we wrote this library.

 ## Website